-Approximately 16 participants will be recruited across two US sites.
-The study-wide accrual period is expected to last approximately 12-18 months.
-Site staff should make every effort to complete accrual at a rate of about 1 participant every 1-2 months per site.
+Approximately 24 participants will be recruited across two US sites (approximately 12 participants per site).
+The study-wide accrual period is expected to last approximately 6-8 months.
+Site staff should make every effort to complete accrual at a rate of about 1-2 participants per month per site.
 A site's total accrual target may change in the event that enrollment slots need to be transferred from one site to another, as authorized by the study leadership.

-Screening and enrollment data will be captured on case report forms (CRFs) and submitted to MTN Statistical and Data Management Center (SDMC).
-The Eligibility Criteria CRF will be completed and faxed for all participants once they are enrolled or have screened out of the study.
-The SDMC will provide information on the number of participants screened and enrolled based on data received and entered into the study database.
+Screening and enrollment data will be captured on case report forms (CRFs) and submitted to the MTN Statistical and Data Management Center (SDMC).
+Site staff will complete the Eligibility Criteria CRF (CRF) in the Medidata Rave study database for each participant once she enrolls or screens out of the study.
+Throughout the study implementation period, the SDMC will report out on the number of participants screened and enrolled in the study based on data entered into the study database.
 Please see Section 13 of this manual for more details on SCHARP Screen Out and Enrollment Reports.